 Since the 2009 release of the Range-wide Conservation Plan for Longleaf Pine (Conservation Plan), which identified an ambitious goal of increasing longleaf acreage to eight million acres by the year 2025, a diverse partnership of natural resource management agencies, non-governmental organizations, institutes of higher learning, forest industry, and private landowners have joined forces to promote longleaf conservation and restoration in an effort referred to as the America's Longleaf Restoration Initiative (ALRI).
-The Longleaf Partnership Council, which includes representation from all of these stakeholder groups, was formed in 2011 to increase communication, collaboration, and leverage for implementation of the Conservation Plan.
+The Longleaf Partnership Council (LPC), which includes representation from all of these stakeholder groups, was formed in 2011 to increase communication, collaboration, and leverage for implementation of the Conservation Plan.
 This partnership has gained national recognition as a model of collaborative landscape-scale conservation.

-This document is a follow-up to Strategic Priorities and Actions 2016-2018, which was ALRI's second step-down planning document designed to provide a more focused look at short-term activities needed to advance the goals and objectives of the Conservation Plan.
-More specifically, the purpose of the Strategic Priorities and Actions 2019-2021 is to:
+This document, Strategic Priorities and Actions 2022-2024, is the fourth and final three-year stepdown planning document designed to provide a more focused look at short-term activities needed to advance the goals and objectives of the Conservation Plan.
+More specifically, the purpose of Strategic Priorities and Actions 2022-2024 is to:

-- Identify strategic priorities and recommend actions needed over the next three years that move ALRI toward reaching the restoration goals in the Conservation Plan. - Provide mechanisms and metrics to track, measure, and demonstrate progress toward reaching these goals. - Provide outreach information describing ALRI's accomplishments to Longleaf Partnership Council members and other interested parties. - Affirm and potentially expand the roles and contributions of current Longleaf Partnership Council members and supporters.
-Identify opportunities to engage additional proponents in the longleaf conservation effort as well as opportunities to align with and leverage complementary conservation efforts such as State Wildlife Action Plans, State Forest Plans, and others.
+- Identify strategic priorities and recommend actions needed over the next three years that continue ALRI's progress toward the restoration goals in the Conservation Plan. - Provide mechanisms and metrics to track, measure, and demonstrate progress toward these goals. - Provide outreach information describing ALRI's accomplishments to LPC members and other interested parties. - Affirm and potentially expand the roles and contributions of current LPC members and supporters. - Identify opportunities to engage additional partners in the longleaf conservation effort as well as opportunities to align with and leverage complementary conservation efforts such as State Wildlife Action Plans, State Forest Plans, and others.